 Indoor Putting Green Reviews

 One area of the game that people often neglect to practice is putting.
 This is a shame as it’s something you can do year-round no matter what the weather.
 Assuming the pile on your carpet at home isn’t too thick then you could just use that (and for many years I did!).
-However for a better quality experience and to get the most out of your practice time you should probably invest in some form of putting mat.
+However for a better quality experience and to get the most out of your practice time you should probably invest in some form of golf putting mat.

 Why Should You Practice Putting?

 Putting is an area of the game that anyone can excel at from 8 to 80.
 You don’t need to work on your fitness or improve your flexibility to get better at putting.
-Physical size and strength are not prerequisites to be a good putter.
+Physical size and strength are not prerequisites to being a good putter.

 As little as 10 or 20 minutes a day could soon see you reaping the rewards on the course and lowering your handicap.
 For most people putting represents somewhere between ⅓ and ½ of the shots that they take.
 Even small improvements in your putting can quickly result in reductions in your handicap.